leonardoz15/CS-102---Final-Project-Game-Theory/writing/ideas.md

 ## Date: 24 Oct 2018

-## Group Names: Zach Leonardo, Simon Burrows, Andrew Everitt
+## Group Names: Zach Leonardo, Simon Burrows, Andrew Everitt, Chris Cook

+Chris joined our group after we came up with the ideas so unfortunately he was not able to participate much initially.
+Moving forward, we will be incorporating his ideas into the project.

 For each of your five ideas, please respond to the following.
 Each person is to submit a markdown document containing the names of his or her group members.